“I shouldn’t have hired all those people.”

 Right now, what are the thoughts you have about your business?

 Take a moment and really surface what they are.
 The reason you want to do this is because your thoughts are causing you to either feel determined or defeated.
-Most important of all, thoughts that you think on repeat become beliefs and we all look at the world through the lens of our beliefs.
+Most importantly, thoughts that you think on repeat become beliefs, and we all look at the world through the lens of our beliefs.
 We see what we look for.
 Let’s choose thoughts and beliefs that serve us.

 When you spend time thinking about what you’ve already lost or what you might lose soon, you’ll feel frustrated.
 If your mind endlessly recycles the question, “How long will it be like this?” you’ll feel anxious.
 This is normal.
 Those kinds of thoughts always lead to those kinds of feelings.
 The problem is these thoughts hold you back and will not lead to the results you want.

 How you feel drives the actions, you take.
 Right now, you want to feel confident and clear.